-HIS 231 - Topics/Issues in History
+HIS 231 Topics/Issues in History

 A study of a special topic or current issue relating to history.
 Topics will vary from semester to semester and will be listed in the course schedule.
 The course may be repeated when topics vary.
 This course may be taken three times for a maximum of 9 credits (Topic to be listed on student's permanent academic record.)

-Prerequisite: None 1, 2, or 3 Semester hour(s) Repeatable: This course may be repeated twice for a maximum of 9 credits.
-Lecture/Lab Hours: 1-2-3 lec/week
+Prerequisite: None 1, 2, or 3

+Semester Hour(s): 1-3 hour(s)

+Lecture / Lab Hours: 1-2-3 lec/week